itsali10/daleel/README.md

 ### Opportunities:
 - **Digital Transformation in Egypt:** The ongoing modernization of government services provides an ideal environment for such a platform.
 - **Government Partnerships:** Potential for official collaboration to offer document **delivery services** or online application submission directly through the platform.
-- **Expansion Potential:** Ability to extend coverage to other MENA countries facing similar bureaucratic challenges.
+- **Expansion Potential:** Ability to extend coverage to other governorates.
 - **B2B Services:** Partner with organizations and HR departments to manage employees’ official documentation through bulk access.
 - **Mobile App Launch:** A future **mobile version** could increase accessibility and convenience for users.
 - **Brand Authority:** Opportunity to become the **trusted national hub** for accurate and up-to-date government process information.